Nursing, paramedicine, or medical school in your future? An EMT course is a great place to launch your career in medicine.

 Please be aware that there are additional costs not covered in the course tuition that are associated with CPR certifications, student liability insurance, background checks, Immunization requirements, and post course licensing-testing fees.

-CPR certification is required prior to entering the in hospital clinical experience.
-BPM will provide CPR certification course at a cost of $55 per student however the student is welcome to obtain CPR certification from outside sources.
-A background check in-progress ($33) and liability insurance ($37) is required for each student on the first class day.
+American Heart Association CPR certification is required prior to entering the in hospital clinical experience.
+BPM will provide CPR certification course at a cost of $55 per student however the student is welcome to obtain AHA CPR certification from outside sources.
+Proof of background check in-progress ($33) and liability insurance ($37) is required for each student on the first class day.

 Immunization costs vary based on prior immunization history and insurance coverage.
-Immunization requirements with estimated costs for the required in-hospital clinical experience are 2 step TB ($50), Hepatitis B ($100), proof of MMR, proof of Varicella, and flu vaccination (30$).
+Immunization requirements with estimated costs for the required in-hospital clinical experience are 2 step TB ($50), Hepatitis B ($100) or waiver, proof of MMR or titer, proof of Varicella, and flu vaccination (30$).
+Please note that compiling immunization records may be time consuming and you will benefit from starting this process early.

 Attendance and Exam Policy: